joelnet/MojiScript/examples/express-static-files/README.md

-# MojiScript Express Hello World
+# MojiScript Express Static File Server

 App demonstrates how to interop with JavaScript libraries in a MojiScript application.
-In this case, we are interoping with `express` to create a simple web server that listens on port 3000.
+In this case, we are interoping with `express` to create a simple web server that listens on port 3000 and serves static files in the public directory.

 ## Install